Open Access Thesis

 antibodies that bind both LC3I and LC3II haven't been identified.
 The LC3II antibody development failed to produce antibodies in western blotting.
 Efforts are ongoing to identify stable hybridomas producing antibodies to LC3.
 The antibodies should recognize both LC3I and II.
 Combining the use of these antibodies with fractionated cell lysate methodology should allow quantitative detection of LC3II by ELISA.
 Such a tool will be an important tool for autophagy researchers.

 Williams, Caitlin Jane, "Lc3i And Lc3ii As Autophagy Markers For The Development And Improvement Of Products And Techniques Used In Research" (2013).
 Wayne State University Theses.
-Paper 256.
+256.